Jense5/to-icns/README.md

 import { convertToIcns } from 'to-icns';
 convertToIcns(inputPath).then((outputPath) => {
   // Output dir will be the same.
 Just with the .icns extension.
+  // If undefined if process failed or invalid input.
 });
 ```